samyakjain24040/Text_to_speak/README.md

 - Navigate to the directory containing the script.
 - Run the script using Python:

-python text_to_speech.py
+python main.py

 - A window will open with a text box.
 Type the text you want to be spoken into the box and press the "Speak" button.

+##Contributing

-ContributingContributions are welcome!
+- Contributions are welcome!
 Please read the contributing guidelines before making any changes.
+##License
-LicenseThis project is licensed under the terms of the MIT license.
+ - This project is licensed under the terms of the MIT license.
+##Contact
-ContactIf you have any questions, feel free to reach out to me at your- 'samyakjain240400@gmail.com.
+ - If you have any questions, feel free to reach out to me at your- 'samyakjain240400@gmail.com.